Preston Sturges: Independence and decline

 Coming on the heels of the failure of The Great Moment, these further flops, disappointments and setbacks served to tarnish the once stellar reputation of the golden boy of Hollywood.
 Sturges was left professionally adrift.
 Accepting an offer from Darryl Zanuck, he landed at Fox where he wrote, directed, and produced two films.
 The first, Unfaithfully Yours (1948), was not initially well received by either reviewers or the public, though its critical reputation has since improved.
 However, his second Fox film, The Beautiful Blonde from Bashful Bend (1949), was the first serious flop in star Betty Grable's career, and Sturges was again on his own.
 He built a theater at his Players restaurant, but the project did not pan out.

 Over the next several years, Sturges continued to write, but many of the projects were underfunded or stillborn, and those that emerged did not approach the same success as his earlier triumphs.
 His 1951 Broadway musical, Make a Wish, underwent extensive rewriting by Abe Burrows and ran for only a few months.
 His next Broadway project, Carnival in Flanders, a musical which Sturges wrote and directed in 1953, closed after six performances.

 Sturges was having no better luck in Hollywood, where his clout was gone.
-Katharine Hepburn, who had starred in the 1952 Broadway production of the George Bernard Shaw play, The Millionairess got Sturges to agree to adapt the script and direct.
+Katharine Hepburn, who had starred in the 1952 Broadway production of the George Bernard Shaw's The Millionairess got Sturges to agree to adapt the script and direct.
 But she could not get a single Hollywood studio to back the project.

 A 1953 lien by the Internal Revenue Service, with whom he had been having tax problems, cost Sturges the Players nightclub and other assets.
 Sturges put a brave public face on the situation, writing, "I had so very much for so very long, it is quite natural for the pendulum to swing the other way for a while, and I really cannot and will not complain."
 However, his drinking became heavy, and his marriage and many of his relationships continued to deteriorate.

 Sturges began spending more time in Europe, as he had as a young man.
 His last directorial effort took place there when he wrote and directed Les Carnets du Major Thompson, an adaptation of a popular French novel.
 The film was released in France in 1955 and two years later in the U.S., under the title The French, They Are a Funny Race.
-It failed to register with critics or the audience.
+It failed to register with critics or audiences.